 *Well in our house we have a cute little classroom set up.
 For us it really works to keep our schoolwork separate.
 That doesn't mean that some days we aren't sprawled out all over the house doing God knows what, but at the end of the day I like being able to chuck everything up there, shut the door, and call it quits when needed.

 *We get dressed.
 Some days yes, we do homeschool in our pjs.
 But we aren't the people who leave the house in pjs (well except for last week when Cal had Chicken Pox and everywhere we went was to drop off Emma and I forbid him from getting out of the car.
 THEN he wore the jammies) and you'll never hear me say "well he wanted to wear the <fill in the blank of whatever horrid fashion statetment you can think of> out".
+We've tried to make it clear in our home that there are rules for purposes, and it seems, especially with the autism, that if we bend then we fall off the cliff into never being able to bend the rules again.
+If you wear jammies nothing but love for y'all.
+Serious!
 We get dressed as a way to signal that we are starting our day and are setting out to get something accomplished.
 I know when I stay in my jammies all day I tend to have a jammie state of mind. :)

 * This year we have followed Classical Conversations.
 Next year we will not.
 Up until this year we have followed The Well Trained Mind which means our history has driven our homeschooling.
 We've used The Story of the World books and we will be going back to those.
 Super excited!!!
 But in a Classical education we go in order.
 This year we studies American history.
 So, to put it shortly and finally make this bullet point, we traveled.
 A lot.
 Washington D.C., Williamsburg, Indianapolis to see the Emancipation Proclamation on display, etc, etc. I believe that seeing things in person, seeing the White House, Looking at the Signatures on the Declaration of Independence up close and personal really helps it stick in their little minds.
 Going to the house where Abraham Lincoln laid and breathed his final breaths help put in their mind what happened a lot more than just reading it.